Stephin29/Stephin29/README.md

 - **Basic Render Engine**: Made custom 3D Visualizer without using only the knowledge I know (No youtube tutorial)
 - **AnimeNewsNetwork Scrapper**: Made a custom scrapper in python to fetch anime news from AnimeNewsNetwork's website using BeautifulSoup
 - **Custom HTML Mail Sender**: Made a custom mail sender using python and html
+- **AR File Explorer**: Minimalist System File Explorer for no distractions and heavy ram usage
+- **AI Parkonson Disease Finder**: Built a full stack app with the aim to find parkinson disease using just voice with dedication of my fellow friend (Arya Khana)[https://bigboi-alt.github.io/My_portfolio/]

 ### 🛠 Tech Stack
 - **Languages**: Python, JavaScript, Kotlin, SQL, C, C#